romildo/eplan/README.md

 - Text editor for software development (Suggested: [Atom](https://atom.io/), [Notepad++](https://notepad-plus-plus.org/), gedit, [Emacs](https://www.gnu.org/software/emacs/))
 - IDE for Java development (optional) (suggested: [IntelliJ IDEA](https://www.jetbrains.com/idea/))

+## Notice about using Windows

+One of the library dependencies of the project (`javacpp-presets-llvm`) currently is not available for Windows, and because of that the Windows platform is not supported at the moment.

 ## Initial setup to work with EPlan in BCC328

 In order to develop the activities of the BCC328 (Compiler Construction) course you should: